alex-nackenoff/hugo-website/content/posts/gluten-free-sheet-pan-pizza.md

 {{< figure src="https://piwigo.alexnackenoff.com/_data/i/galleries/website-pics/2020/9-17-pizza/20200912_194323-xx.jpg" caption="Could I have gotten a bit more color?
 Sure.
 But it tasted great so who cares.
 If you do care, brush the crust with egg wash or garlic butter before baking">}}

-I'll update this post if someone sends me a good sheetpan style glutinous pizza dough recipe, but in a pinch, find a foccacia recipe, skip the salt water brine, add tomato sauce and toppings and bake and I'm positive you'll make something really good.
+I'll update this post if someone sends me a good sheetpan style glutinous pizza dough recipe, but in a pinch, find a focaccia recipe, skip the salt water brine, add tomato sauce and toppings and bake and I'm positive you'll make something really good.

 And that's my take on a sheet pan gluten free pizza!
 It's our new preferred way to make gluten-free pizza, as it gets the crust thin enough without too much work.
 I will make a deep dish gluten free pizza work, but no attempt has come close to how good and easy this sheetpan method is.